-Paint options for cabinets
+Paint options for painting kitchen cabinets

 For the best adhesion and a harder, more durable finish, an oil-based (alkyd) paint is tough to beat.
 But you must be willing to put up with the strong odor and solvent cleanup, along with a longer drying and curing time than you’d get if you used an ordinary water-based paint.
 Plus, the color may yellow over time.

-The best solution to avoid the hassle of oil-based paint is a new-technology waterborne acrylic enamel paint is a smooth finish, but pros say that if the waterborne acrylic enamel is applied heavily enough and worked in small sections, it will flatten out nicely.
-Avoid a dry brush and going over sections already starting to dry.
+The main challenge with waterborne acrylic enamel paint is a smooth finish, but pros say that if the waterborne acrylic enamel is applied heavily enough and worked in small sections, it will flatten out nicely.
+When painting kitchen cabinets, avoid a dry brush and going over sections already starting to dry.

 Check out these best-kept secrets of professional painters.
 These great ideas will produce a perfectly smooth and even paint job everytime.

 Don’t forget other keys to success when painting kitchen cabinets:

 - Brushing (use the best-quality brush for the type of paint)